 Objectives

-The Master's International Atmosphere, Ocean and Climate Science equips students with the knowledge and skills needed to work in the fields of oceanography, atmospheric science, and climate science.
-It serves as an interdisciplinary bridge between physics, chemistry and applied sciences, with the aim of Addressing key societal challenges related to climate and atmospheric issues.
+The International Master in Atmosphere, Ocean and Climate Science provides students with the knowledge and skills needed to work in the field of ocean, atmosphere and climate science.
+It provides an interface between physics, chemistry and applied sciences, with the aim of responding to the questioning posed by the major societal challenges of climate and the atmosphere.

 This master's degree aims to: